spechticus/event_streaming_toy_example/README.md

 make run-toy-example
 ```

+To model a continuous datastream the script has no defined end point and you will need to manually terminate it through killing the terminal or aborting the current process with `CTRL+C`.

+### Testing the pipeline

+In the **toy example**, currently, only a handful of tests are implemented:

+- The Lambda function gets tested if it correctly de-duplicates events and whether it correctly handles empty requests.
+- The `write_ndson()` utility function of the Lambda function is separately tested whether it correctly writes records in the expected format.

 ## Architecture deepdive: Technology Choices and Rationale

 - **Kinesis**: To handle **1 million events/hour** (assuming 1 KB per event), the throughput is approximately 1 GB/hour.
 Using the calculation: